statecharts/statecharts.github.io/_glossary/automatic-transition.md

 Automatic transitions don't have an associated [event](event.html){:.glossary}, as the mere being in the state implies that the transition should be taken.

-Automatic transitions are usually guarded.
+Automatic transitions are usually [guarded](guard.html){:.glossary}.
 Such a guarded automatic transition is checked immediately after the state is entered.
-If the condition doesn't hold then the machine remains in the state, _with this automatic transition_ in play.
-If the guard condition ever succeeds, then the transition happens.
-This is usually done by the statechart checking the guard whenever it has handled an event, and whenever a state transition happens.
+If the condition doesn't hold then the machine remains in the state, with this automatic transition in play _for as long as the state is active_.
+Every time the statechart handles an event, the guard condition for these automatic transitions are checked.
+If ever the guard condition ever succeeds, then the transition happens.

-If, like normal transitions, there are many automatic transitions, they are all checked.
-In some statechart systems, only one guard is allowed to be true at any point in time; in others, the transitions are ordered, and the guards are checked until a passing guard is found.
+If there are many automatic transitions in play, they are all checked.
+In some statechart systems, only one guard is allowed to be true at any point in time; in others, the transitions are ordered, and the guards are checked until a one of them succeeds.

 ## Notation